timescale/docs/timescaledb/contribute-to-docs.md

 ## Headings

-All headings should be written in sentence case: capitalise only the first word in the heading, and proper nouns.
+All headings should be written in sentence case: capitalize only the first word in the heading, and proper nouns.

 For top-level page headings, and most section headings, use the simplest noun